JoelMichaelRutter/wax_crate_MS5/prep-and-deployment.md

 15. Open the config vars and enter the following additional variables into the config vars:
 <img src="deployment-md-images/email-heroku-vars.png" width="700" alt="Email heroku variables">

-16. The EMAIL_HOST_PASS needs to be assigned the 16 character code from Gmail and the EMAIL_HOST_USER variable needs to be assigned your gmail email address.
+16. The EMAIL_HOST_PASS needs to be assigned the 16 character code from Gmail and the EMAIL_HOST_USER variable needs to be assigned your Gmail email address.
 17. Return to the settings.py file and add the following settings:
 ```python
 # Deployed email settings